KiZamaDo/Cricket/README.md

 # Cricket
-I made a website to track
+I made a website to track 2015 World Cup. this is actually a demo thing for 2023 World Cup.
+I am looking forward to Actually Live the Cricket Fever this winters.